 Parking is much easier in these smaller models, too.
 That's not to say that they struggle on the motorway - many are nearly as refined as their bigger counterparts.

 We've rounded up 10 of the best small cars on the market.
-Click the links on the left to find out which one is right for you.
-Or, for an alternative look at the best small cars on the market today, visit our sister site Carbuyer.co.uk.
+Click the links on the left (or below) to find out which one is right for you.